ahmedkheiri/DASA_Kiwi_TSP_Challenge_2/README.md

 - `1.in`
 - `2.in`

-For more instances, you can download themusing the link provided in the `Instances.txt` file.
+For more instances, you can download them using the link provided in the `Instances.txt` file.

 ### 2. Coding
 The main code for running the MCTS algorithm consists of three key files: